What is Platelet Rich Plasma (PRP) Therapy?

 We use special extraction kits, called the "Selphyl® PRFM System," which creates a higher quality PRP.
 Selphyl® produces a "fibrin matrix" which allows growth factors to last in tissue for up to 7 days, instead of the 7 hours typical of most PRP injections.
 As a result, greater potential collagen production, increased vascularization, and tissue regeneration is possible.
 For more information, please visit http://selphyl.com/how-it-works/selphyl-science/.

-Please call us today at 603-583-4603 or email firstname.lastname@example.org if you would like to schedule an appointment.
-We also offer a free 15-minute phone consult with Dr. Andrew Chevalier to anyone with questions before booking their first appointment.
+Please call us today at 603-583-4603 fill out the form below and we will be in contact with you to schedule an appointment.
+We also offer a free 15-minute phone consult with or providers to anyone with questions before booking their first appointment.